mckafeh/minikube/README.md

    cd web-app
    ```
 2. Create a new Python file called python_web_app.py and add the following lines of code:
-   This code creates a Flask application with a single route that returns the string "Hello, World!".
+   This code creates a Flask application with a single route that returns the string "Hello, World! <hostName".
    ```
    from flask import Flask
    import socket